geopython/GeoHealthCheck/docs/index.rst

 - Permanent Jobs

-Edit the file jobs.cron that the paths reflect the path to the virtualenv.
+Edit the file ``jobs.cron`` that the paths reflect the path to the virtualenv.
 Set the first argument to the desired monitoring time step.
-If finished editing, copy the command line calls e.g. ''/YOURvirtualenv/bin_or_SCRIPTSonwindows/python /path/to/GeoHealthCheck/GeoHealthCheck/models.py run'' to the commandline to test if they work sucessfully.
+If finished editing, copy the command line calls e.g. ``/YOURvirtualenv/bin_or_SCRIPTSonwindows/python /path/to/GeoHealthCheck/GeoHealthCheck/models.py run`` to the commandline to test if they work sucessfully.
 On Windows - do not forget to include the ''.exe.'' file extension to the python executable.
-For documentation how to create cron jobs see your operating system: on \*NIX systems e.g.  crontab -e and on windows e.g. the nssm.
+For documentation how to create cron jobs see your operating system: on \*NIX systems e.g.  ``crontab -e`` and on windows e.g. the `nssm<https://nssm.cc/>`_.

 - interactive
   TBF